ARGOeu/argo-web-api/doc/v2/docs/results.md

 ### Extra information for a specific endpoint on endpoint a/r

 Some service endpoint a/r have additional information regarding the specific service endpoint such as it's Url, certificat DN etc...
-If this information is available it will be displayed under each service endpoint along with the a/r results.
+If this information is available it will be displayed under each service endpoint along with the a/r results explicitly when url parameter info=true is set during request.
 For example:

 ```
 {